Nude photo of congresswoman could test legal limits of ‘revenge porn’ laws

-After the conservative site RedStated published a redacted topless photo of Representative Katie Hill, a California Democrat, and alleged she was in a relationship with her legislative director and a campaign aide, she reported the matter to police, according to a statement published by The New York Times.
+After the conservative site RedState published a redacted topless photo of Representative Katie Hill, a California Democrat, and alleged she was in a relationship with her legislative director and a campaign aide, she reported the matter to police, according to a statement published by the New York Times.

 “Intimate photos of me and another individual were published by Republican operatives on the internet without my consent,” she said in the statement.
 “I have notified Capitol Hill police, who are investigating the situation and potential legal violations of those who posted and distributed the photos, and therefore will have no further comment on the digital materials.”

 RedState claimed to have additional intimate photos of Hill that it did not publish.
-It’s against House rules for representatives to have sexual relationship with their Congressional staff, although those rules don’t extend to campaign workers.
+It’s against House rules for representatives to have sexual relationships with their congressional staff, although those rules don’t extend to campaign workers.
 Hill denied a relationship with the House aide but declined to comment on her relationship with the campaign staffer.

 Some supporters say Hill is the latest victim of “revenge porn,” but the exact details of the situation may affect whether a California law that criminalizes the distribution of nonconsensual pornography actually applies to the case.
-One important issue is whether California law has jurisdiction, which could hinge on where and how the photo the photo was distributed, says Southern California defense lawyer John D. Rogers.
+One important issue is whether California law has jurisdiction, which could hinge on where and how the photo was distributed, says Southern California defense lawyer John D. Rogers.

 But assuming the state’s laws do apply, the situation might still be complex.
-RedState itself redacted the apparently topless photo it ran, and the law requires that an “intimate body part” be shown in the image.
+RedState ran a redacted version of the apparently topless photo, and the law requires that an “intimate body part” be shown in the image.

 “According to California law, revenge porn requires the dissemination of an intimate body part, so it’s unclear, and it’s an interesting issue, if it’s redacted and disseminated whether or not it depicts an intimate body part,” says Rogers.